 In line with Roman practices he was buried out of town and on the site a church was built in the IVth century.
 His bones were stolen in 1259, but they were returned to Camerino in 1269.

-In the XVIIIth century the brotherhood of the citizens of Camerino living in Rome was assigned a church which was dedicated to St. Venantius (and St. Ansovino, Bishop of Camerino in the IXth century).
+In the XVIIIth century the brotherhood of the citizens of Camerino living in Rome was assigned a church (now lost) which was dedicated to St. Venantius and St. Ansovino, Bishop of Camerino in the IXth century.

-S. Venanzio: (left) portal which recalls that on the eastern side of Palazzo dei Priori in Perugia; (right-above) XIVth century statue of the Virgin and Child between St. Porphyrius and St. Venantius (lost); (right-below)) detail of the portal decoration
+S. Venanzio: (left) portal; (right-above) XIVth century statue of the Virgin and Child between St. Porphyrius and St. Venantius (lost); (right-below)) detail of the portal decoration

 S. Venanzio was not the cathedral of Camerino, the see of a very important diocese, which at one time included those of San Severino, Tolentino, Treia and Cingoli.
 It was however the church dedicated to the patron saint of the town and as such it was rebuilt, enlarged and modified many times and embellished with a beautiful portal.

 Palazzo Ducale: (left) portal on the main square of the town (redesigned at the time of Pope Gregory XIII); (right) loggia on a terrace of the palace above the city walls